 We review employee turnover rates paying particular attention to supervisor and technical retention.
 We believe the emphasis we place on selecting, training and coaching supervisors positively impacts their ability to lead people.
-Our leadership principles of communications, collaboration and career development are designed to improve the employee experience and strengthen working relationships.
+Our leadership principles of results, communications, collaboration and career development are designed to improve the employee experience and strengthen working relationships.
 Through internal surveys, it is clear our employees value their relationships with their supervisors, career opportunities and the corporate culture.

 Compensation and Benefits.
-We continually review our compensation and benefits programs to attempt to ensure we are in line with market conditions.
-In 2022, we completed a global job alignment and compensation review for all employees.
-We made significant investment in our employees' total cash compensation for competitive reasons while outlining career tracks and levels.
-Our people leaders spoke with each employee to explain the career framework, their compensation, and potential for future jobs.
-The adjustments we made to base salaries and incentive compensation, coupled with the conversations on career opportunities from managers, have been very well received.
-Impacts of this project:
+We strive to align our compensation and benefit programs with ever changing market conditions.
+We are committed to reviewing our programs annually and recommend changes to improve our market competitiveness and ability to attract and retain our talent.
+In 2023, we continued to enhance and mature our global job infrastructure that we developed in 2022.
+Our goal of this global framework is to invest in our employees' total cash compensation for competitive reasons while outlining career tracks and levels to provide development opportunities.
+Our people leaders are dedicated to engaging with their employees to explain the career framework, their compensation, and potential for future jobs.
+We have seen the positive impact of the adjustments we made to base salaries and incentive compensation coupled with the conversations on career opportunities from managers.
+We believe other benefits of this structure are as follows: